The-Wishlist-Co/getting-started/docs/article.md

 Key considerations for notifications:

-- **Product must exist for notifications to be triggered**<br> Customers can add products to their wishlist, even if the product isn't available in the product catalogue.
+- **Product must exist for notifications to be triggered**<br> A customer can add products to their wishlist, even if the product isn't available in the product catalogue.
 However, the product must exist with attributes such as image, price and description.
 These attributes have to be sent to the marketing platform with the notification payload.
 Otherwise the notification won't trigger.
 - **Stock-based notifications**<br>
 The inventory must be loaded and synchronised into The Wishlist.
 For price-based notifications, pricing must be loaded and synchronised into The Wishlist.
 - **Emarsys integrations**<br>